-The collections at Mystic Seaport reflect the extraordinary scope and significance of America’s relationship with the sea and inland waterways.
-Housed in the Collections Research Center (CRC), the collections represent a wide variety of materials from manuscripts to fine art.
+Collections – The collections at Mystic Seaport reflect the extraordinary scope and significance of America’s relationship with the sea and inland waterways.
+Housed in the Collections Research Center, the materials represent a wide variety of resources from manuscripts to fine art.

-Manuscripts – The 1,000,000 manuscript pieces include 1,300 logbooks, letters, diaries, business records, i.e. receipts, bills of lading, and Charter Parties, as well as government documents among other items.
+Manuscripts – The 1,000,000 manuscript pieces include logbooks, journals, letters, diaries, business records, i.e. receipts, bills of lading, and Charter Parties, as well as government documents among other items.
 They can inform layers of study regarding all aspect of the maritime past.

 Munson Institute classes coordinate with the hours of operation with this unique maritime resource.